anniezhe/anniezhe/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-⚡ Fun fact about me:
-- Worked at Citigroup as a summer analyst, Commit to Green as a full stack intern, & Teladoc Health as a mobile intern
+I'm in my final undergraduate year studying Applied Mathematics with Data Science concentration and minoring in Computer Science at CUNY John Jay.
+I'm also a software developer with experience in creating and deploying web applications.
+Currently, I work for CodePath as a tech fellow.
+Prior to working at CodePath, I worked for Citigroup as a summer analyst, Commit to Green as a full stack intern, and Teladoc Health as a mobile intern.
+Fun fact about me is that I love ramen.
-- Big foodie
-- Interested in coding and working with databases
-- Final undergrad year at CUNY John Jay